streamnative/kop/docs/security.md

     For example, `token:xxx`.

     The token can be created by Pulsar tokens tools.
-The role is the `subject` for token, it is embedded in the created token, and the broker can get `role` by parsing this token.
+The role is the `subject` for token.
+It is embedded in the created token, and the broker can get `role` by parsing this token.

 ## Enable authentication on Pulsar broker

-To enable KoP authentication, you need to set all the options required by Pulsar token based authentication and set `saslAllowedMechanisms` (set it to`PLAIN`).
+To enable KoP authentication, you need to set all the options required by the Pulsar token based authentication and set `saslAllowedMechanisms` (set it to`PLAIN`).
 The Kafka authentication is forwarded to Pulsar's JWT (Json Web Token) authentication, so you also need to configure the [JWT authentication](https://pulsar.apache.org/docs/en/security-jwt/).

 ```properties
 saslAllowedMechanisms=PLAIN